csnell16/SMS-staffing-application/Database/README.md

 - When the execution time is reached, it will:
 	- auto-assign the associated shift
 	- Then notify employees based on their notification settings, and the status of the shift/assignment
+- Currently the scheduler runs on whatever timezone the pc running in.
+Check [additional notes](#additional-notes).
 - Does NOT currently auto-assign pending jobs past execution time on startup nor if shift was added with execution time before current time
 	- query to get pending shifts past execution exists, but nothing automated is currently (2023-12-20) implemented to clean up these unaccounted for shifts